By Texas Homesteader ~

 So be sure to contact the manufacturer of your dehydrator if you have any questions about the highest temps for your dehydrator.

-Wild Game Jerky In Dehydrator
+Wild Game Jerky Dried In A Dehydrator

 When all the meat was placed on the dehydrator trays we turned the dehydrator’s dial as far as it would go, which Excalibur has stated is actually 165°F.